PassiveLemon/nix-xl/README.md

 - [x] Implement plugins
   - [x] External repo plugins
   - [x] Custom plugins
-  - [x] Automatic library dependencies (Implemented, but not set up for everything)
+  - [ ] Automatic library dependencies (Currently poorly implemented and not set up for everything, but does sort of work)

 Plugins:
 - The core part of these are included in plugins but currently you have to manually add the languages